-One popular, legitimate use for lasers outdoors is for pointing out stars in the sky.
-This needs to be done with caution.
+Using a laser for star-pointing needs to be done with caution.
 It is an application that requires relatively strong lasers, so that viewers can see the beam shaft (not just the end dot).
 Further, the beam is aimed at glowing objects in the sky.
-Because these objects can be aircraft, outdoor laser users need to be careful.
+Because these glowing, point-like objects could be aircraft, outdoor laser users need to be careful.

 Select green

 For star pointing, green is best.
-The human eye sees green much better than red or blue, so a 5mW green laser appears to be 5 to 10 times brighter than a 5mW red laser.
+The human eye sees green much better than the same amount of red or blue, so a 5mW green laser appears to be 5 to 10 times brighter than a 5mW red laser.

 Looking at a green beam in the sky should not adversely affect night vision.
 To keep your night vision, avoid looking directly at the laser dot on a nearby or light-colored surface.